-Carpal Tunnel Treatment in Lake Oswego & Beaverton, OR
+Carpal Tunnel Treatment in Portland & Beaverton, OR

 The carpal tunnel is a narrow, rigid passageway of ligament and bones at the base of the hand that houses the median nerve and the tendons that bend the fingers.
 The median nerve provides feeling to the palm side of the thumb and to the index, middle, and part of the ring fingers, but not the little (pinky) finger.
 It also controls some small muscles at the base of the thumb.
 Carpal tunnel syndrome (CTS) occurs when the median nerve, which runs from the forearm into the palm of the hand, becomes pressed or squeezed at the wrist.
 The nerve becomes compressed as a result of thickening from the lining of irritated tendons or other swellings that narrows the tunnel.
 This compression can cause numbness, weakness, or pain in the hand and wrist, or in the forearm and arm.